Where would we be without our dads?

 Here are some fun Father’s Day templates, along with some design tips to convince your dad that he fathered the next Picasso.
 And don’t worry if you didn’t inherit any design skills–we’ve got you covered.

-- Pick a Father’s Day card that will appeal to your dad’s–cough–unique sense of humor.
-(You can get all of these Father’s Day card templates and more by using our card maker.)
+- Pick a Father’s Day card template that will appeal to your dad’s–cough–unique sense of humor.

-- Edit the colors, fonts and icons as much (or as little) as you want.
+- Change the colors, fonts and icons as much (or as little) as you want.

 Now, bring on the dad jokes!